Install via pip or conda#

 • Visual Studio Code (often shortened to “VS Code” or “vscode”) is a development-focused text editor that supports many programming languages in addition to Python, includes an integrated terminal console, and has a rich extension ecosystem.
 Installing Microsoft’s Python Extension is enough to get most Python users up and running.
 VS Code is free and open-source.

 • Spyder is a free and open-source IDE developed by and for scientists who use Python.
-It is included by default in the base environment when you install Anaconda, and can be started from a terminal with the command spyder (or on Windows or macOS, launched from the Anaconda Navigator GUI).
-It can also be installed with dedicated installers.
-To avoid dependency conflicts with Spyder, you should install mne in a separate environment, as explained in previous sections.
-Then, instruct Spyder to use the mne environment as its default interpreter by opening Spyder and navigating to Tools > Preferences > Python Interpreter > Use the following interpreter.
-There, paste the output of the following terminal commands:
+It can be installed via a standalone Spyder installer.
+To avoid dependency conflicts with Spyder, you should install mne in a separate environment, as explained in previous sections or using our dedicated installer.
+Then, instruct Spyder to use the MNE-Python interpreter by opening Spyder and navigating to Tools > Preferences > Python Interpreter > Use the following interpreter.

 • PyCharm is an IDE specifically for Python development that provides an all-in-one solution (no extension packages needed).
 PyCharm comes in a free and open-source Community edition as well as a paid Professional edition.